elazar/auryn-container-interop/README.md

-Because of this, `ContainerInterface->has()` in this container-interop implementation will return `true` if either the underlying `Auryn\Injector` instance has definitions for a requested class or interface or if a requested class is defined and considered instantiable (i.e. not `abstract` and having a `public` implementation of `__construct()`).
+Because of this, `ContainerInterface->has()` in this container-interop implementation will return `true` if either the underlying `Auryn\Injector` instance has definitions for a requested class or interface or if a requested class is defined and considered instantiable (i.e. is not `abstract` and has a `public` implementation of `__construct()`).
 While some may view this as technically incorrect, it seems consistent to me with the overall spirit and intentions of the *container-interop* standard.